SomyaST2005/TASK-2-Elevate-labs-/Readme.md

 ## 5. Detailed Findings

-Based on the WHOIS screenshots and phishing indicators you've investigated, here are the **detailed findings** for your phishing email analysis:

 ### 1. **Sender Address**: `membershiphulu.com`

 * **Not Registered**: The domain `membershiphulu.com` is currently **unregistered**, meaning **anyone** (including attackers) can purchase and use it to impersonate Hulu.